spew8712/jpegview/README.md

         * Optional: build `ext/avid/examples/avif_example_decode_file` project to get a .EXE to test decoding AVIF images.
         * Many project may fail to build (like owing to bad jpeg libs, etc), but they probably don't matter / aren't needed.
         * Desired output: `libavif_build/avif.lib` and `avif.dll`, which are needed by JPEGView =)

+## [Experimental WIP] Browse Manga/Comics
+Support viewing manga/comics in CBZ archives.
+* Image formats: JXL, JPG, PNG, WEBP, AVIF/HEIF, QOI, BMP.
+* Uses [kuba zip](https://github.com/kuba--/zip) which wraps around the minimal 1-file [miniz zip library](https://github.com/richgel999/miniz).
+  * Kuba/miniz is good as there's a minimal set of only 3 files total!
+* Reuses part of the image loading codes.
+  * Some image loaders read from disk instead of memory, so are not easily portable/reusable to decode CBZ's image contents in memory.
+Hence, ignores all special handling, such as for animation and colour profiles.
+     * Incompatible formats/loaders: GDI+ (GIF, BMP), WIC, PSD, RAW.
+     * Reworked and added a ReaderBMP method to read from memory.
+It has another untidy bit: it creates the CJPEGImage instead of CImageLoadThread caller, as other loaders do.
+  * Known issues:
+     * miniz: unable to uncompress files beyond ~5MB, such as BMP images.
+May need to find a better library after all?
+    * compilation problem ('incomplete' file): so have to disable usage of precompilied headers in JPEGView.
+    * JxlReader has a memory leak.
+It is supplied a pBuffer allocated by CImageLoadThread, but randomly deallocates it or not.
+* Reworked navigation keys to page through the archive's images when in manga/CBZ mode.

 ### Building JPEGView
 The above `avif.lib` then goes into `src\JPEGView\libavif\lib64`.